alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Building _Nvidia_GPU_driver_container_image.md

 # Creating a container based Nvidia GPU driver

+> [!NOTE]
+> This guidance is not providing any support.
+> Steps are publicly available from Nvidia Github page [gpu-driver-container for sle15](https://github.com/NVIDIA/gpu-driver-container/tree/main/sle15), but modified with the latest versions.
+>
+>
 ## Purpose
 These steps outlines building process of the container based Nvidia GPU driver for SUSE Linux Enterprise Server in the large Kubernetes environment.
 For more details, please review section [Building the container image](https://documentation.suse.com/trd/kubernetes/pdf/gs_rke2-slebci_nvidia-gpu-operator_en.pdf#%5B%7B%22num%22%3A80%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C63.779%2C450.553%2Cnull%5D)